opendatasoft/ods-documentation/source/manage_domain/monitoring/index.rst

    * * DatastoreError
      * This is a server error, we monitor it real time on our side to avoid it.
    * * InvalidPolygon
      * The defined polygon filter on a geo-query is malformed.
-For e.g. it can be a self-crossing polygon like an hourglass.
+For example it can be a self-crossing polygon like an hourglass.
    * * HTTPError
      * It comes from a federated dataset.
 It may happen when you change the schema of a dataset when it is already federated on another portal.
 Always be careful when you update a dataset's schema.
    * * MissingParameters